Unique Program Aspects

 Combined Pathway Program

-The combined pathway program was developed to help residents early in their career to attain additional knowledge and skillsets that would enable them to become more competitive on a national level.
-Additional skill sets such as an MHA, MBA, or Masters in Education or Clinical Research would help create physician leaders and innovators to address the challenges in the field of Anesthesiology and healthcare in general.
+The Combined Pathway Program was developed to support residents early in their careers in acquiring additional knowledge and skill sets that enhance their national competitiveness.
+Advanced degrees—such as an MHA, MBA, or Master's in Education or Clinical Research—prepare residents to become physician leaders and innovators, ready to address challenges in anesthesiology and healthcare at large.

 M Simulation

-Spring 2020, the University of Minnesota Simulation Center moved to its new home in the Health Sciences Education Center, a state-of-the-art facility designed to transform health education in Minnesota.
-The center spans the 5th and 6th floor of the building.
-Our very own Dr. Mojca Remskar is the medical director of the Simulation Center.
-The CA-1s and CA-2 & CA-3s have a separate simulation curriculum with multiple all-resident simulations such as difficult airway simulations and regional anesthesia simulations throughout the academic year.
+In Spring 2020, the University of Minnesota Simulation Center moved to its new home in the Health Sciences Education Center, a state-of-the-art facility dedicated to transforming health education in Minnesota.
+The center occupies the 5th and 6th floors of the building.
+Dr. Mojca Remskar, a faculty member in our department, serves as the Medical Director.
+Residents in all clinical years participate in tailored simulation curricula, including comprehensive sessions on difficult airway management and regional anesthesia throughout the academic year.

 Elective Opportunities